 Unlike many federal laws, state gun laws are mandated by state-level governments.
-Since gun laws are regulated on a state level, the laws surrounding guns vary from one state to the next.
-There are many federal firearm laws in place and they are applicable to all fifty states, but beyond the laws set forth by the federal government, state gun laws cannot be changed by the federal government.
+Since gun laws are regulated on a state level, gun laws vary from one state to the next.
+There are many federal firearm laws in place, and they apply to all 50 states, but beyond the laws set forth by the federal government, state gun laws cannot be changed by the federal government.

-When you hear the term of federal firearms laws, you might be under the assumption that it is absolutely required that citizens abide by them since they are being put forth at such an official level of authority.
-However, this is actually not the case!
+When you hear the term of federal firearms laws, you might be under the assumption that it is required that citizens abide by them since they are being put forth at such an official level of authority.
+However, this is not the case.

-The result of a court case between Printz and the United States government, the Supreme Court justices ruled that local state governments do not have uphold and enforce the firearms laws of the federal government.
-The more you know!
-Forty of the fifty states in the US have something in place that protects their residents' access to the second amendment, which is the right to bear arms.
+As the result of a court case between Printz and the United States government, the Supreme Court justices ruled that local state governments do not have to uphold and enforce the firearms laws of the federal government.
+Forty of the 50 states in the U.S. have something in place that protects their residents' access to the Second Amendment, which is the right to bear arms.

 Federal Firearms Laws in the United States

 Concealed carry firearms are tucked away and not visible to people around you, whereas an open carry firearm is out in the open without any attempt to disclose the fact that you have a weapon on your person.
-Each state level government is in charge of how their residents are allowed to carry firearms within that particular state's borders.
+Each state-level government is in charge of how their residents can carry firearms within that particular state's borders.

 However, states can get around the illegality of banning their residents from carrying weapons by making an application process as daunting, exhaustive, and lengthy as possible.
 In doing so, people either give up or do not meet the requirements necessary for obtaining a permit, and therefore, carrying a firearm is not possible after all.

-On the state level, seven U.S. states completely ban any and all open carry activity.
-Only eight of the fifty states require that people who own firearms register their weapons with the state.
-Twenty-two states in the US enforce regulations known as deadly force laws.
+On the state level, seven U.S. states completely ban any open carry activity.
+Only eight of the 50 states require that people who own firearms register their weapons with the state.
+Twenty-two states in the U.S. enforce regulations known as deadly force laws.

 - Their behavior is unlawful or dangerous.

-- Someone is breaking into your home, office, car, or other piece of property.
+- Someone is breaking into your home, office, car, or another piece of property.

 - Nothing you have done prompted the behavior of the individual.